Communication and Visual Arts

-Three concentration programs are offered, all leading to the Bachelor of Arts degree: the General Program in Communication , the Communication and Visual Arts Honors Program (BA or BS or BFA) , and the Teacher’s Certificate Program in Speech .
+Three concentration programs are offered, all leading to the Bachelor of Arts degree: the General Program in Communication, the Honors Program in Communication, and the Teacher’s Certificate Program in Speech.
 Within the concentration, students elect courses from areas of emphasis in general communication, organizational communication, or media studies.
 A Minor in Communication and a Teacher’s Certificate Minor in Speech are also available.

 Mission and Program Assessment

-Four concentration programs are offered: the General Program in Studio Art (Bachelor of Fine Arts) , the Communication and Visual Arts Honors Program (BA or BS or BFA) , the General Program in Visual Communication (Bachelor of Fine Arts) , and the Program in Visual Arts Education (Bachelor of Science) .
-Minors in Studio Art , Visual Communication and Art History are also available.
+Four concentration programs are offered: the General Program in Studio Art (Bachelor of Fine Arts) , the Honors Program in Studio Art (Bachelor of Fine Arts) , the General Program in Visual Communication (Bachelor of Fine Arts) , and the Program in Visual Arts Education (Bachelor of Science) .
+Minors in Art and Art History are also available.

-Visual Arts also participates in the Bachelor of Applied Science (BAS) degree program by offering coursework in photography and graphic design.
-A graduate program in Arts Administration, jointly offered by the Departments of Visual Arts, Music, Theater and Dance and Public Administration, is also available.
-(See the “Graduate Study ” section of this Catalog for further information.)
+Visual Art also participates in the Bachelor of Applied Science (BAS) degree program by offering coursework in photography and graphic design.